 Valentine’s Day can be costly.
 Last year alone, the average American expected to shell out roughly $175 on the holiday, racking up a national projected spending total of $23.9 billion, according to a 2023 survey by the National Retail Federation.

 Almost all who celebrate the day planned to give their significant others something special—candy, flowers, jewelry, restaurant meals, movies, clothes and of course, cards.
-Gifts of experience are popular, with 24% of consumers planning to give one.
-More than half planned to buy Valentine gifts for other family members.
-About one-fifth intended to buy for friends and two in 10 planned to buy for their children's classmates and teachers and their pets, too!
-Approximately 10% said they were going to give something to give to co-workers.
+Gifts of experience are popular, with 32% of consumers planning to give one.
+More than half planned to buy Valentine gifts for other family members, friends, their children's classmates and teachers, pets and even co-workers.

 Showering your sweetie with flowers, chocolate and/or jewelry doesn’t have to zap your wallet, though.
 We found lots of beautiful, budget-friendly gifts that will express your love.

 For people who have little time to shop, flowers can be a great last-minute gift choice.
 And as an NEA member, you’ll receive cash back when you purchase from the 1800Flowers.com family of brands through the NEA Discount Marketplace.
 1800Flowers.com, along with 1800Baskets.com, carries the freshest flowers and finest selection of plants, gift baskets, gourmet foods, confections and plush stuffed animals—perfect for Valentine’s Day.

 Don’t assume that you have to spend a fortune to get something nice, says New York City gift expert Rachel Weingarten.
 She also recommends 1800Flowers.com, which has lovely traditional bouquets and charming novelty items, with options to add extras such as chocolates, balloons or teddy bears.
 “You can always choose a traditional heart shaped arrangement—because sappy is still cool,” Weingarten says.